Somainer/lisa-lang/README.md

 ```
 But you **can not** use it outside returnable body.

-Here is an for-loop macro example inside `prelude.lisa`:
+Here is a for-loop macro example inside `prelude.lisa`:
 ```scheme
 (define-macro (for (var init) condition update (... body))
     (define continue-sym (gen-sym))